pb82/MissMatch/README.md

   - s("a_str") denotes the string literal 'a_string'.

+  - b(true) denotes a boolean literal that only matches 'true' values.

   You can specify a literal list.
 The pattern will match if one of the literal matches.

   - n(1,2,3) matches if one of the number 1, 2 or 3 occurs.

   - s("a", "b") matches if a string "a" or a string "b" occurs.

+  Even lists of boolean literals are possible:

+  - b(true, false)

+  However this is exactly the same as just 'b'

 The rest of an array can also be matched (and bound):